Home / U.S. Climate Alliance Applauds Final Passage of the Inflation Reduction Act of 2022

 The bill makes meaningful investments in state climate action, providing critical resources to accelerate state leadership in tackling greenhouse gas emissions and protecting Americans from climate impacts, including:

-• $27 billion for states and other entities to deploy zero-emission technologies and reduce climate pollution in disadvantaged communities through a Greenhouse Gas Reduction Fund.
+$27 billion for states and other entities to deploy zero-emission technologies and reduce climate pollution in disadvantaged communities through a Greenhouse Gas Reduction Fund.

-• $8.6 billion for state energy offices to help consumers retrofit their homes through High-Efficiency Electric Homes Rebates (HEEHRA) and a Home Energy Performance-Based, Whole-House Rebates (HOMES) program.
+$8.6 billion for state energy offices to help consumers retrofit their homes through High-Efficiency Electric Homes Rebates (HEEHRA) and a Home Energy Performance-Based, Whole-House Rebates (HOMES) program.

-• $5 billion for states, municipalities, and tribal governments to develop and implement plans to reduce climate pollution through Climate Pollution Reduction Grants.
+$5 billion for states, municipalities, and tribal governments to develop and implement plans to reduce climate pollution through Climate Pollution Reduction Grants.

-• $2.2 billion for state and private forestry conservation programs to plant trees and undertake land acquisition projects.
+$2.2 billion for state and private forestry conservation programs to plant trees and undertake land acquisition projects.

-• $1 billion for state and local governments to adopt building energy codes, including $670 million for zero energy codes.
+$1 billion for state and local governments to adopt building energy codes, including $670 million for zero energy codes.

-• $5 million for states to adopt and implement clean vehicle standards.
+$5 million for states to adopt and implement clean vehicle standards.

 Today’s vote comes after 22 Alliance governors called for a bold climate and clean energy package from Congress in June.
 The legislation now goes to President Biden’s desk for signature.

 Launched on June 1, 2017 by the governors of Washington, New York, and California to help fill the void left by the previous administration’s decision to withdraw the U.S. from the Paris Agreement, the Alliance has grown to include 24 governors from across the U.S. representing approximately 60% of the U.S. economy and 55% of the U.S. population.
-Governors in the Alliance have pledged to collectively reduce greenhouse gas emissions by at least 26-28% below 2005 levels by 2025, at least 50-52% below 2005 levels by 2030, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.
+Governors in the Alliance have pledged to collectively reduce net greenhouse gas emissions by at least 26-28% by 2025, 50-52% by 2030, and 61-66% by 2035, all below 2005 levels, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.

 The Alliance’s states and territories continue to demonstrate that climate action goes hand-in-hand with economic growth, job creation, and better public health.
-While reducing emissions by 18% between 2005 and 2021, Alliance members grew their collective GDP by nearly 30%.
+The Alliance reduced its collective net greenhouse gas emissions by 19% between 2005 and 2022, while increasing collective GDP by 30%, and is on track to meet its near-term climate goal by reducing collective GHG emissions 26% below 2005 levels by 2025.
 The coalition’s states and territories are employing more workers in the clean energy sector, achieving lower levels of dangerous air pollutants, and preparing more effectively for climate impacts and executing more pre-disaster planning than the rest of the country.

 ###